DepengKong-kdp/Calculation-of-Heartbeat/README.md

 # Implementation of the heartbeat calculation algorithm

 This is a `Python` implementation of heartbeat calculation algorithm given the ECG measurement as input.
-It is used in the work `Ultrathin Stretchable Semiconductor-Hydrogel Interfaces for Wearable and Implantable Bioelectronics.`
+It is used in the work `Stretchable graphene–hydrogel interfaces for wearable and implantable bioelectronics.`

 This implementation can be run on operating systems including Windows, Linux, and MacOS, as long as they have been installed with the dependencies listed in the `requirements` document.